ThScEo/AutoForge/README.md

 # AutoForge
-Free bot for Forge of Empires
+Free up-to-date bot for Forge of Empires